xerolinux/XeroWiki/docs/distro.md

 ## Hybrid/Dual GPUs

-Hybrid laptops with both integrated graphics (iGPU) and dedicated graphics cards (dGPU) can be a bit tricky, as there's no one-size-fits-all solution.
+Although **XeroLinux** now supports Hybrid laptops with both integrated (iGPU) and dedicated graphic cards (dGPU), they can be a bit tricky, as there's no one-size-fits-all solution.
 The idea behind this setup is to save battery life and keep things cool, so the dGPU isn’t meant to do all the heavy lifting all the time.

 We’re keeping it simple by providing the essential drivers to help everything run smoothly, without any extra tools.
 But if you love tinkering and want to explore other options, go for it!
 The beauty of open-source software is that you have the freedom to customize your experience.
 So dive in, have fun, and make your laptop uniquely yours!